composewell/streamly/docs/Developer/Data.Scanl.md

-The proposal is to change these names to "scanl'", "scanl1'" etc for the following reasons, (1) consistency with the Fold module constructors, (2) once we change the runner `scanl` to `scan`, the `scanl` root is free, so "scanl'" is no longer in conflict with any operation and can be used as a constructor.
+The proposal is to change these names to "scanl'", "scanl1'" etc for the following reasons, (1) consistency with the Fold module constructors, (2) once we rename the `scanl` composition operation to `compose`, the `scanl` root is free, so "scanl'" is no longer in conflict with any operation and can be used as a constructor.

-Another alternative is to change the Fold constructor names adding the prefix mk, reasons against doing that, (1) wider deprecation change, (2) in the Fold module there is no "fold/foldl" runner so there is no naming confusion, (3) these names maintain discoverability of the replacements of traditional fold functions from Data.List.
+Another alternative is to change the Fold constructor names adding the prefix mk, reasons against doing that, (1) wider deprecation change, (2) the change is not required otherwise because in the Fold module there is no "fold/foldl" runner so there is no naming confusion, (3) these names maintain discoverability of the replacements of traditional fold functions from Data.List.

-Directly running a mapAccum using a step function

-    Stream.mapAccum(M)
-    Stream.concatMapAccum(M)

-There is no reified type for mapAccum.

-## Postscan Type
+## Scan Type

-This type does not exist as of now, but there is a possibility that we might add it for performance reasons.

-Postscan type (separate type) runners and constructors:
+The `Scan` type is for representing a stateful transformation or state machine without emitting an initial or terminal value.
+This can be thought of as the mapAccum type reified.

+Scan type runners:

-    Stream.postscan: running a Postscan type
+    Stream.scan: running a Scan type

+Scan type constructors:
+    Scan.postscanl': constructor using Moore style step function Scan.postscanlM': monadic version of postscanl'
-    Postscan.postscanl': constructor using a step function
+    Scan.mapAccum: constructor using Mealy style step function Scan.mapAccumM: monadic version of mapAccum

+Scan type adapters:
-    Scanl.toPostscan: convert Scanl to Postscan and run using postscan
+    Scanl.toScan: convert Scanl to Scan
+    Scanl.fromScan: convert Scan to Scanl
+    Fold.fromScan: convert Scan to Fold

 ## Constructor Naming in Data.Scanl